thomazyazima/thomazyazima.github.io/week-2/6-your-website-solo-challenge/readme.md

 Don't forget about Chrome Devtools for testing out your style changes and figuring out if you are selecting elements correctly.

-Reminder: Design can take a LONG TIME, so just get your site "good enough" for your MVP.
+Reminder: Designing and building a site can take a LONG TIME, so just get your site "good enough" for your MVP.
 You can always make it better later!

 ## Release 5: Testing and Delivery

 When you feel ready to publish your new, beautiful site, add your files to the stage, commit your changes, and push to master!
-Post your site on Twitter using #DBCmysite to ask for feedback from your peers!
+Post your site on Twitter using **#DBCmysite** to ask for feedback from your peers!

 Take a look at two other sites and give them feedback using the issues on their github.io once you're finished with your site.
 This is a solo challenge, but it's really useful/necessary to give and receive feedback when it comes to design.